SSutherlandDeeBristol/youtube-dl-wrapper/README.md

 ### 1. Open the Anaconda Prompt (Anaconda Powershell Prompt on Windows)

 ### 2. Navigate to this project directory

+Navigate to wherever you extracted or cloned this repository:

 e.g. `cd C:\Users\Shared\Documents\Projects\youtube-dl-wrapper`